praxis/praxis/reference/resource-definitions.md

 * By providing an `:api_version` parameter in the query containing the defined version string.
 Example: `/blogs?api_version`
 * By using an appropriate URL prefix.
 Example: `/v1.0/blogs`

-The `version` method can take a `:using` option which allows you to restrict which of the three modes clients can use to specify versions.
-The possible values corresponding to the three cases above are: `:header`,`:params` and `:path`.
-By default the allowed methods are `:headers` and `:params`.
-This means that the above definition of ```version 1.0``` is equivalent to ```version 1.0, using: [:header,:params]```.

-Including the `:path` method has an effect to the routing prefixes, and will be reflected if you do `rake praxis:routes`.

-By default the prefix matching for path versions is `"/v(version_string)/"`, but it can be easily changed by either:

-* overriding `Praxis::Request.path_version_prefix` to return the appropriate string prefix ( by default this returns `"/v"` )
-* or overriding `Praxis::Request.path_version_matcher` and providing the fully-custom matching regexp.
-This regexp must have a capture (named `version`) that would return matched version value.
-The system default is: `/^#{Request.path_version_prefix}(?<version>[^\/]+)\//`

-Overriding these settings whould be rare but there are situations that might be required.
-For example, to conform to an already published version path, to add additional prefix segments or to allow case insensitive version strings.

 ## nodoc!